-- What did you notice about the physical environment? - What did you notice about the school's schedule?
-How does it reflect school priorities? - What types of resources did you notice? - How does the school convey a sense of inclusivity and belonging? - What do you recall about the unstructured times of day (e.g., class transitions, recess, before and after school)?
-What roles, if any, do such times play in young adolescents' lives? - What can you infer about how school environment may influence teaching and learning?
+- · How would you describe the school environment in the film? - · What do you notice about the physical environment? - What do you notice about the school's schedule?
+How does it reflect school priorities? - What types of resources do you notice? - How does the school convey a sense of inclusivity and belonging? - What do you recall about the unstructured times of day (e.g., class transitions, recess, before and after school)?
+What roles do such times play in young adolescents' lives? - What can you infer about how school environment may influence teaching and learning?